Wednesday, April 27, 2011

 The complete message can be found here.

-1. Finding the length of the key :
+1. Finding the key length:

 Clear : T H I S I S A C L E A R T E X T T H I S C A N B E E A S L Y D E C